 What are They and How are They Funded?

 Apprenticeship courses are “on-the-job” training courses and encompass a number of subjects.
-For 16-18 year olds, apprenticeships are 100% funded by the Government (and of course they’re part-funded for students of 19+!)
+For 16-18 year olds, apprenticeships are 100% funded by the Government (and of course they’re part-funded – 90% – for students of 19 and over!).

 To qualify for enrolling on any Government-funded apprenticeship, you must be employed in England (not Wales, Scotland or NI) and in full-time employment in a job role that is related to the subject you’re seeking to study (i.e. if you want to do a Sales & Telesales Apprenticeship you should be in a sales-related job role).

-The Government’s Apprenticeship Scheme has been embraced by our community since 2013 by means of an association with Babington Business College, based in Derby.
-Out of around 500 school leavers in 2013 and 2014, 225 students were enrolled in a range of Apprenticeship courses.
-Of these, over 90% have completed their courses and are in full time worthwhile employment.
+The Government’s Apprenticeship Scheme has been embraced by our community since 2013 by means of an association with Babington, based in Derby.
+Out of around 500 school leavers in 2013 and 2014, 225 were enrolled on a range of Apprenticeships.
+Of these, over 90% completed their courses and are in full time worthwhile employment.

-After extensive consultation, the Government has upgraded the Apprenticeship Scheme including a new funding model which has taken effect since April 2017.
-This reform provides a wider range of apprenticeship skills, permits higher levels of study and introduces a new funding policy whereby the cost of training is underpinned by a levy on employers.
+After extensive consultation, the Government has upgraded the Apprenticeship Scheme including a new funding model which came into effect in April 2017.
+This reform provides a wider range of apprenticeship skills, permits higher levels of study and introduces a new funding policy whereby the cost of training is underpinned by a levy on larger employers.
 Key changes include: